angad-k/starve-free-reader-writers-problem/README.md

 writer_sem->value = 0; //WHy this is initialized to zero will be explained later. int num_started = 0; // a count of how many readers have started reading since the last time num_started was cleared. int num_completed = 0;// a count of how many readers have completed reading.
-//num_started and num_completed are kept in different variable instead of merging them into one is because they would be changed by different semaphores. bool writer_waiting = false; // this indicated whether a writing is waiting.
+//num_started and num_completed are kept in different variable
+//instead of merging them into one is because they would be changed by different semaphores. bool writer_waiting = false; // this indicated whether a writing is waiting.
 ```